-GASB has also issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which is effective for fiscal years beginning after June 15, 2022.
-The requirements of this Statement will improve financial reporting by establishing the definitions of Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs) and providing uniform guidance on accounting and financial reporting for transactions that meet those definitions.
+GASB has issued Statement No. 94, Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs), which is effective for fiscal years beginning after June 15, 2022.
+The requirements of this Statement establish the definitions of PPPs and APAs and providing uniform guidance on accounting and financial reporting for transactions that meet those definitions, but are outside of the scope of Lease or Service Concession Arrangement Guidance.
 That uniform guidance will provide more relevant and reliable information for financial statement users and create greater consistency in practice.
-This Statement will enhance the decision usefulness of a government's financial statements by requiring governments to report assets and liabilities related to PPPs consistently and disclose important information about PPP transactions.
+This Statement will require governments to report assets and liabilities related to PPPs consistently and disclose important information about PPP transactions.
 The required disclosures will allow users to understand the scale and important aspects of a government's PPPs and evaluate a government's future obligations and assets resulting from PPPs.
 WVSOM has not yet determined the effect that the adoption of GASB Statement No. 94 may have on its financial statements.